Ongoing Management

 Health care records

-Creating and maintaining a central place for gathering and organizing information helps with continuity of services and allows you/your family to take an active role in ongoing healthcare.
-Different organizational tools are available to help prepare for talking with people who are central to providing medical care, insurance coverage and support.
+Creating and maintaining a central place for recording and organizing information helps with continuity of services as well as allowing you/your family to take an active role in ongoing healthcare.
+Templates and tools are available to aid communication with providers who are central to medical care, insurance coverage and support.
 In the absence of a diagnosis, support letters from clinicians confirming signs/symptoms can be very helpful in substantiating health histories and accessing services.

 Resources